pschaus/book_lepl1402/source/part5.rst

 Dividing the array input multiple blocks
 ----------------------------------------

 So far, we have divided the array ``values`` into 2 or 4 blocks, because we were guided by the number of CPU cores.
-In practice, it is a better idea to divide the array into blocks of a fixed size to become agnosic of the underlying number of cores.
+In practice, it is a better idea to divide the array into blocks of a fixed size to become agnostic of the underlying number of cores.
 A thread pool can be used in this situation to manage the computations, while preventing the number of threads to exceed the CPU capacity.

 To this end, we can create a separate data structure (e.g., a stack or a list) that keeps track of the pending computations by storing the ``Future<MinMaxResult>`` objects: